Top Theory Tests

 You break down on a motorway.
 You need to call for help.
 Why may it be better to use an emergency roadside telephone rather than a mobile phone?

 Using a mobile phone will distract other drivers

 It allows easy location by the emergency services

 Question 32 of 50

-What's the right-hand lane used for on a three-lane motorway?
+What's used to reduce traffic bunching on a motorway?